Munni Badnaam Hui: Reception

 The reception by the public and critics was generally positive.
 Devesh Sharma of Filmfare noted the song's raunchy nature and praised it for its tempo, at the same time criticizing its "nonsensical" lyrics.
 Atta Khan of Planet Bollywood said "... expect it to explode with Mallaika's entrance on the big screen and chances are, after watching that you may enjoy it..."

 "Munni Badnaam Hui" was referred to in many political situations, to varying effects.
 In October 2010, the Chief Minister of Gujarat Narendra Modi played a pun on the song to criticize his opposition party, the Indian National Congress.
 It was one of many other popular terms used to criticize the 2010 Commonwealth Games and its organization.

 Munni vs. Sheila

 After the song "Sheila Ki Jawani" featuring Katrina Kaif was released, parallels were drawn between Katrina and Malaika, as well as between the item numbers, in what was popularly known as the "Munni vs Sheila" debate.
-Subsequently, newspapers reported increased rivalry between the two actors, which was supposedly highlighted by various incidents.
+Subsequently, news outlets reported increased rivalry between the two actors, which was supposedly highlighted by various incidents.
 The two were invited to perform their respective numbers at parties and other occasions, adding to the rivalry.

 Controversies

 Lawsuit by Emami

-The popular product by Emami, a pain relieving balm called Zandu Balm is referred to at various times in the song.
+The popular product by Emami, a pain relieving balm called Zandu Balm, is referred to at various times in the song.
 Emami filed a lawsuit against Arbaaz Khan, the producer of the movie for trademark misuse, but subsequently reached an out of court settlement with the producer.
 Emami then utilized the popularity of the song to advertise the Zandu Balm brand by signing up Malaika to do commercials.